Onigiri with Canned Tuna

 3. Step 3:

-As soon as the rice boils, immediately cover with a lid and reduce the heat to a minimum.
-Cook for 15-20 minutes.
-All this time we do not interfere at all and do not open the lid.
-When the cooking time is over, remove the pan from the heat and let it stand for another 15 minutes.
+As soon as the rice boils, cover it and turn the heat to the minimum.
+Cook for 15–20 minutes without stirring or lifting the lid.
+When the time is up, take the pot off the heat and let it rest, covered, for another 15 minutes.

 4. Step 4: